Pink (2016 film): Plot

-Three young women — Minal, Falak and Andrea — meet three affluent men, Raunak, Vishwajyoti, and Rajveer Singh, and they have some drinks together.
-Suddenly, Raunak, Vishwajyoti, and Rajveer rush to the nearest hospital because Rajveer is bleeding from a heavy injury to his head.
-At the same time Minal, Falak and Andrea return to their apartment in a taxi.
-They look disoriented, and it is implied that they have something to do with the incident.
+Minal, Falak and Andrea are introduced to Rajveer and Raunak by their mutual friend Vishwajyoti on a night out, and they have some drinks together.
+Suddenly, the men rush to the nearest hospital because Rajveer is bleeding from a heavy injury to his head.
+At the same time, the women return to their home in a taxi.
+They look shaken, and it is implied that they have something to do with the incident.

-The three women are independent and live together in New Delhi.
+The three women share an apartment in New Delhi.
 They try to move on from what happened that night.
-During Minal's morning runs, she is observed by an old man in her neighbourhood, Deepak, who senses there is something wrong.
-Threats arise from Rajveer's friend Ankit, who pushes for revenge for the injury Minal caused Rajveer.
-The threats result in Falak losing her job.
-They are discouraged from filing a complaint, stating it would make their daily lives more miserable.
+During Minal's morning run, she is observed by an older man in her neighbourhood, Deepak, who senses there is something wrong.
+Threats arise from Rajveer's friend Ankit towards the women's landlord and the women themselves, as he is pushing for revenge for the injury that Minal caused Rajveer—the head injury he sustained.
+The threats include a sexually explicit troll post on social media, resulting in Falak losing her job as it would impact the image of her company.
+The women are discouraged from filing a complaint, being told it would make their daily lives more miserable.
 In reality, the local police are aware that the men are "well-connected" and backed by Rajveer's uncle Ranjit, an influential politician.
-Minal goes to a higher-standing police officer and files a complaint.
+With the help of her boss at work, Minal goes to a higher-standing police officer and files a complaint.

-The next day, she is kidnapped by Rajveer's friends.
-Deepak witnesses the incident but is unable to help.
-Minal is threatened, blackmailed, and molested in the moving car and dropped back home, leaving her shaken.
+The next day, Minal is kidnapped by Rajveer's friends during her morning run.
+Deepak witnesses the abduction but is unable to help.
+Minal is threatened, blackmailed, and molested by the trio in a moving car and dropped back home in the evening, leaving her traumatized.
 A few days later, she is arrested based on a complaint from Rajveer labeling the women as prostitutes and charging Minal with attempted murder.
-At this point, Deepak becomes frustrated with the events and, after receiving advice from him, Andrea and Falak discover that he is actually a reputable lawyer in retirement.
+At this point, Deepak becomes frustrated with the events and, after receiving advice from him, Andrea and Falak discover that he is actually a reputable and retired lawyer.
 He helps Falak and Andrea with the bail procedures and decides to represent Minal in court.